Solano College Library

 Connecting from Home

 Most SCC databases and the library's online catalog are available from your home computer or at an off-campus location.
 You will need your library bar-code number (located on the back of all Solano and Napa library cards) to place holds on library books and other borrowable materials.
-The library's article databases (journals, magazines, newspapers, e-books, etc) are accessible from off campus with your MySolano username and password.
+The library's article databases (journals, magazines, newspapers, e-books, etc) are accessible from off campus with your MySolano username and password using our built in proxy server.

 Computers in the Library